|Accomodation||Hotel in Pokhara and Hotel/Lodge/ Tea House during the trek|

 How much luggage can I bring to the Sanctuary Trek?

-We'll recheck luggage, equipment, and gear during the trek briefing before starting the trek.
+We'll recheck luggage, equipment, and gear before starting the trek.

 We are committed to environmental sustainability and protecting fragile ecosystems.
 Without a doubt, tourism has brought opportunities for wealth generation, employment, infrastructure development, health care, and education in trek regions.
 We are also aware that irresponsible tourism can lead to adverse environmental effects.